limbo666/DesktopFences/desktop_fences_simple_manual.md

 **Hide/Unhide All Fences**: Double click the tray icon.
 All fences will toggle.
 Note: This function doesn't change the status of hidden fences with teh above mentioned "Hide Fence" function.

-**Rollup/RollDown a fence**: Ctrl + Click on fence title.
+**Rollup/RollDown a fence**: ~~Ctrl + Click~~ Double click on fence title.
 The fence will rollup into its title.
-To Roll down again to fence previous height Ctrl + Click again the title area.
+To Roll down again to fence previous height ~~Ctrl + Click~~ Double click again the title area.
+Changed on v2.5.2.125

 **Fence Lock**: Click on the shield icon🛡️on top right corner of the fence.
 This locks fence position and size.
 Rollup/Rolldown is still available when locked.

-## Advanced usage of shortcuts
+## Advanced usage

 Right clicking any shortcut the following usage options are available:
 **Run as Administrator :** Executes the target program using administrator rights.
+Note: This uses also the passed arguments on the icon.

+**Always run as Administrator :** Marks the shortcut to be executed using administrator rights on each launch.
 Note: This uses also the passed arguments on the icon.

 **Copy Path -> Folder Path** : Copies the target folder path